Poldi12/HSZS-Inventory-Scripts/README.md

 ```

 Generate a folder named "Bills" in the same directory as the scripts.
 Generate a "credentials.txt" file and place it in the same directory as the scripts.
+Credentials have to contain your username in the first row, your password in the second, the production server in the third(10.110.0.42) and the testserver in the fourth(10.110.5.71).
 Obtain the "Inventory.csv" file and place it in the same directory as the scripts.

 Grant you Inventory file full permission (close all instances of the file!).